 Potted trays were cold stratified at 4 °C for two weeks to induce wintering conditions that trigger seed germination.

-Trays were then transferred to controlled growth chambers (PGC Flex, Conviron) and grown on 14-hour day cycles ranging from 23 °C to 10 °C for the day and night conditions respectively.
+Trays were then transferred to controlled growth chambers (PGC Flex, Conviron) and grown on 14-hour day cycles ranging from 23 °C to 10 °C for the day and night conditions, respectively.

-Plants were bottom-watered with sterile MilliQ™ (MilliporeSigma, Burlington, MA, USA) water 1–2 days for 3–4 weeks.
+Plants were bottom-watered with sterile MilliQ™ (MilliporeSigma, Burlington, MA, USA) water every 1–2 days for 3–4 weeks.

-Trays were rotated occasionally to chamber position bias.
+Trays were rotated occasionally to remove chamber position bias.

-Once plants grew to maturity, they were randomly assigned to either a drought or control treatment group or served as pre- samples.
+Once plants grew to maturity, they were randomly assigned to either a drought or control treatment group or served as pre-experiment samples.

-Pre-plants were harvested and treatments were arranged in separated trays.
+Pre-experiment plants were harvested, and drought and non-drought treatments were arranged in separated trays.

-For 2–3 weeks drought plants received no water while the control group watering routine.
+For 2–3 weeks drought plants received no water while the control group experienced the prior watering routine.

 Harvested plants were separated into root and shoot compartments using a sterile razor, surface sterilized by sonication for 5 minutes (Lundberg et al. 2012), and stored in -80° C.